Raising animals sounds easy but trust me there is more that goes into it than you might think. Especially if you want to make a decent income.

 Plan Ahead

 If you have more than one or two animals that you will be breeding each year then you should plan your breedings ahead of time.
 Get yourself a large calendar that you can get messy with.
-The one below is a great calendar with lots of space.

 It gets easy to forget things and you will feel less stressed if you have it written down somewhere.
 Our minds were meant for coming up with ideas.
 Not holding them.